bsxz0604/JS-tickect/README.md

 "# JS-tickect"
+"# JS-tickect"

 Some Problem in JS.

-Just told myself to konw.
+Just told myself.